jeevanjoseph/oci-notes/network/Networking.md

 A DRG is used to connect your VCN to your OnPrem network or to a remote VCN.

-* Its a standalone object, but has a 1:1 relationship with a VCN.
-A VCN can be attached to only one DRG at a time and vice versa
+* Its a standalone object, but has a **1:1 relationship with a VCN**.
+A VCN can be attached to only one DRG at a time and vice versa.
 * The DRG needs to reside in a compartment for access control reasons.
+* 3 Reasons to have a DRG
+  * CPE connectivity over IPSecVPN
+  * CPE connectivity over FastConnect (Private peering)
+  * Cross Region connectivity between to OCI regions (Remote Peering).
 * It can be atached to an VCN and detached from it any time
   * Attaching the DRG to an VCN creates an DRGAttachment object, and deleting this object detaches it.
 * Connects traffic from a private subnet to destinations that are in the a remote network, that are not internet.